Skip to main content

 Frequently Asked Questions

-Fantasy Maiden Wars: Dream of the Stray Dreamer is a role playing game with fantasy theme.
+Fantasy Maiden Wars: Dream of the Stray Dreamer is a tactical role playing game with fantasy and anime themes.

 Fantasy Maiden Wars: Dream of the Stray Dreamer is available on Nintendo Switch, PC, Steam Deck and Windows.